tsinghua-fib-lab/AgentSquare/README.md

 ## Quick Start
-The following script will choose modules to solve the task of ALFworld:
+An exemplar script combining different agent modules to solve the task of ALFworld:
 ```bash
 cd meta-agent-alfworld
 sh run.sh or